DESTINATION GREATER GAINESVILLE

 SOCIAL DETERMINANTS OF HEALTH – –––––––––––––––––––––

-DEFINITION: When identifying a particular area or population of a demographic region that has been impacted by a certain disease or natural disaster that have promoted health risks and diseases.
+DEFINITION: When identifying a particular area or population of a demographic region that has been impacted by a certain disease or natural disaster that has promoted health risks and diseases.
 This has become a new component of determining a medical destination.

-Cities and states in the health care industry make adjustments to benefit lifespan and keep people out of the health system. (i.e., spike in lung issues related to asbestos.)
+Cities and states in the health care industry make adjustments to benefit lifespan and keep people out of the health system. (i.e., a spike in lung issues related to asbestos.)

-This creates a collaborative ecosystem for patients, providers and payers/health plans/insurance companies.
+This creates a collaborative ecosystem for patients, providers, and payers/health plans/insurance companies.